 DS-10 Drum Shaper (XLN Audio)

-What stands out the most about this transient designer is how the attack works.
-When you push the attack all the way up you get a nice punchy sound without distortion or artifacts.
-Its sustain is smooth and gentle and it offers 3 different modes (or algorithms) to choose from.
+What immediately caught my attention with this transient designer is how the attack works.
+When you push the attack all the way up you, get a nice punchy sound without distortion or artifacts.
+Its sustain is smooth and gentle, offering 3 different modes (or algorithms) to choose from.

 Diablo Lite Drum Enhancer (Cymatics)

 It has a mix option that allows you to blend the wet and dry.
-Unfortunately, there is no sustain, which is odd because it’s a basic parameter but still a good application to download and it’s free.
+Unfortunately, there is no sustain, which is odd because it’s a basic parameter but still a good application to download, and it’s free.

-More transient shaping plugins will be added soon.
+More transient shaping plugins coming soon.